Gender Equality Plan

 Have dedicated resources

-- Pro Vice-Chancellor (EDI) – the lead for our EDI activity and a member of the University Senior Team
+- Pro Vice-Chancellor (EDI) – the strategic lead for our EDI activity and a member of the University Executive Leadership;

-- Director of Student Equity, Diversity and Inclusion – working with the PVC EDI, the lead for student EDI activity and a member of PSLT
+- Director of Student Equity, Diversity and Inclusion – working with the PVC EDI, as the operational lead for EDI activity and a member of the University Leadership Group;

-- School Athena SWAN or EDI leads.
-Every academic School has one or members of staff who lead their gender equality and/or wider EDI work.
+- School Athena SWAN or EDI leads - Every academic School has one or more members of staff who lead their gender equality and/or wider EDI work;

 Include arrangements for data collection and monitoring